 Television Show Host and Actor

 His hosting skills first came to light in 1954 on influential Washington D.C. television show Town and Country.
 Through that program, Dean met future Texas Wildcats bandmate Roy Clark and witnessed a then-unknown Patsy Cline emerge from Virginia to become one of the all-time greats.

 In between his Town and Country gig and the mid-'60s popularity of The Jimmy Dean Show, the singer juggled a few different television gigs.
 He even served as one of the earliest guest hosts of the Johnny Carson-era Tonight Show.

 However, its long-term effect on society had more to do with Muppets than music.
-Dean’s comedic sidekick was none other than Rowlf the dog, performed by Jim Henson.
-It was the first national prime time gig for a Henson creation and predates both Sesame Street and The Muppet Show.
+Dean's comedic sidekick was none other than Rowlf the dog, performed by Jim Henson.
+It was the first national prime time gig for a Henson creation and predated both Sesame Street and The Muppet Show.